arbor-sim/arbor/doc/cpp_simulation.rst

 From recipe to simulation
 -------------------------

-To build a simulation the following are needed:
+To build a simulation the following concepts are needed:

     * An :cpp:class:`arb::recipe` that describes the cells and connections in the model.